S. Korean shares up in late morning trading | Yonhap News Agency

 S. Korean shares up in late morning trading

 SEOUL, Oct.
-15 (Yonhap) -- South Korean shares traded higher late Tuesday morning on the back of gains in large-cap technology stocks.
+18 (Yonhap) -- South Korean shares traded higher late Friday morning after Britain and the European Union announced a Brexit deal, but sentiment remained cautious because the deal must win approval from both sides.

+Investors welcomed the severance deal between Britain and the EU that could wrap up more than three years of uncertainty after Britain decided to leave the EU.

+However, British Prime Minister Boris Johnson is facing a daunting task of getting it through the British parliament, analysts said.

-Large caps traded mixed, with market kingpin Samsung Electronics adding 0.4 percent and global chipmaker SK hynix up 0.62 percent.
+In Seoul, market kingpin Samsung Electronics added 0.79 percent, and global chipmaker SK hynix went up 0.12 percent.

-In contrast, top automaker Hyundai Motor fell 0.75 percent.
-Its smaller affiliate Kia Motors traded 0.12 percent higher.
+Top automaker Hyundai Motor rose 1.22 percent, and its smaller affiliate Kia Motors traded 1.6 percent higher.

-Naver, the operator of the country's top internet portal, shed 1.92 percent.
+Naver, the operator of the country's top internet portal, fell 0.65 percent.

-The local currency was trading at 1,183.75 won against the U.S. dollar, up 1.15 won from the previous session's close.
+The Korean won was trading at 1,179.95 won against the U.S. dollar, up 7.05 won from the previous session's close.

 kdh@yna.co.kr